Dangerous Premises Liability Attorney

-Nadrich & Cohen, LLP handles the following types of Premises Liability Claims:
+Nadrich & Cohen handles these types of Premises Liability Claims:

 One issue that weighs on the question of liability is the status of the visitor.
 Under premises liability law, there are three types of visitors that are recognized: invitee, licensee, and trespasser.

 An invitee is a person who is lawfully allowed access, such as a customer in a store.
 The invitee possesses a reasonable expectation that the premises have been maintained in a safe manner.